hapax/hapax.github.io/assets/reality.md

 proving results about soap bubbles.
 Everything is interesting.

-Sometimes, people say that, by insisting on explanation and testability, science empties the universe of meaning, it "demystifies" the world.
+Sometimes, people say that, by insisting on explanation and testability, science empties the universe of meaning.
-But I think the opposite is true: it makes it full, and there is no better place to seek mystery.
+But I think the opposite is true: it makes it full, and there is no better place to seek mystery than the natural world.
 You're not going exhaust it any time soon!
 It's like the surface of a balloon; the more we know, the more we realize we don't know.